jbukoski/PotentialNaturalRegeneration/README.md

 # Potential for natural regeneration
 About emojis:
-:checkbox: confirm something of the following sentence;
+:black_square_button: confirm something of the following sentence;
 :question: define how to solve the following issue/sentence;